-Brush the edges with water and place the other half of the cut pie circles on top of each one.
+Brush the edges with your egg wash and place the other half of the cut pie circles on top of each one.

 Now press the edges to seal with a fork.

-Brush the tops of the pop tarts with an egg wash
+Brush the tops of the pop tarts with more egg wash.

 Bake in a 350’F oven for about 15 mins or until the pie dough is cooked and browned evenly.